SayBuild.com

 Cash Reserve Account:

-It is highly advisable that you set aside a cash reserve account before starting your construction project.
+It is highly recommended that you set aside a cash reserve before starting your construction project.

 You may need this "extra" money for building deposits, cost overruns, construction changes and requested upgrades.

-Many homeowners will use the equity value in their existing home to open a home equity line of credit as their cash reserve account.
-In the event of extra cash needed, they will draw upon their equity line account for cost changes.
+Many homeowners will use the equity value in their existing home to open a home equity line of credit as their cash reserve.
+In the event that any extra cash will be needed for the constuction, they will draw upon their equity line account.

 Add it up to estimate your up front payment and safety net